savethekiddes/RapydML-ng/README.md

 	import views.templates.django

-The notable difference here between Python and RapydML-ng is the lack of namespaces.
+The notable difference here between Python and RapydML is the lack of namespaces.
 That means we would still reference the template engine by the same name as it's declared in the template file, rather than as we import it.
 So we would invoke the for loop as django.for(...) rather than views.templates.django.for(...).
-RapydML-ng's import mechanism isn't as complex as Python's, we simply concatenate the contents of imported files into the main one, checking only that we don't import the same file multiple times.
+RapydML's import mechanism isn't as complex as Python's, we simply concatenate the contents of imported files into the main one, checking only that we don't import the same file multiple times.

 To make it easier to write HTML, as well as create new templates, I have included templates for web2py, Django, and Rails, they're inside the `lib` directory.
 Feel free to use them to write your own web pages, as well as develop new templates for other engines.
 If you do plan to use a template engine, I suggest you also read the Advanced Usage section at the end.
 To add one of the included template engines to your project, simply add the following line at the top of your file:

 	import lib.web2py

-RapydML-ng vs HAML
+RapydML vs HAML
 ---------------
 Admittedly, I started this as an afternoon hobby project, while being too naive to check that something like HAML already exists.
 After looking at HAML, however, I quickly realized that I like my solution much more than HAML.
 HAML takes the Rails approach, where it assumes things for you, and if those assumptions are correct, 'magic' happens.
 If they're not, you will spend a lot of time banging your head against a wall.
 HAML assumes that most tags will be DIVs, for example, replacing forgotten tags with DIVs for you.
 This assumption probably will not hold in the future.
 HTML5 already added multiple new tags (header, footer, article, nav, etc.) to reduce the number of DIVs needed on a page, and more tags will likely follow.
 HAML also also assumes that you will be using it with Rails to generate .erb files, you're out of luck if you use it with Django or Web2py.
 Like Rails, it's very good for doing things it was designed to do, but not something the developers didn't account for.

-RapydML-ng takes a more Pythonic approach, being simple, extensible, and explicit.
+RapydML takes a more Pythonic approach, being simple, extensible, and explicit.
 You can extend it as you see fit, and it makes very few assumptions for you.
-You will also notice that RapydML-ng code, while slightly longer, is much more readable than HAML, taking the Python approach here as well.
+You will also notice that RapydML code, while slightly longer, is much more readable than HAML, taking the Python approach here as well.
 You spend a lot more time looking at the code than writing it, so why make the code hard to read?

-Additionally, RapydML-ng is more powerful than HAML, even allowing the use of Python logic directly within the page.
-But perhaps the biggest advantage of RapydML-ng is how customizable it is.
-By default, RapydML-ng compiles into HTML and is very lax about HTML version, supporting any tags and attributes from HTML1.0 up until HTML5.
+Additionally, RapydML is more powerful than HAML, even allowing the use of Python logic directly within the page.
+But perhaps the biggest advantage of RapydML is how customizable it is.
+By default, RapydML compiles into HTML and is very lax about HTML version, supporting any tags and attributes from HTML1.0 up until HTML5.
 It also includes a stricter HTML5 template in the `markup` directory, which you can use to ensure your web page is HTML5-compliant.
 The later template not only checks that your tags are valid, but also that you're using supported HTML5 attributes for them (for example, HTML5 dropped `bgcolor` attribute for `body` tag, and HTML5 template will tell you about that).
 Similarly, you can create new templates, specifying desired tag names as well as control how strict the template is (refer to `markup/html5` to understand template layout).
-Once done, just place the template into the `markup` directory, and it will automatically get pulled in by RapydML-ng's compiler.
+Once done, just place the template into the `markup` directory, and it will automatically get pulled in by RapydML's compiler.
 Note that template's filename will become the name of the flag to invoke it, so if you add a file named `svg1`, you will need to invoke the compiler as follows to use it:

 	rapydml --svg1 file.pyml

 Advanced Usage
 --------------
-If you decide to use RapydML-ng as the main tool for building your HTML, you might want to be familiar with some advanced features and tricks.
+If you decide to use RapydML as the main tool for building your HTML, you might want to be familiar with some advanced features and tricks.
 If that's the case, this section is for you.

 ### Nesting Content Inside Methods